rgferreira/Getting-and-Cleaning-Data/README.md

 # Course Project: Getting and Cleaning Data
-This repo is intended for submitting the Course Project for Getting and Cleaning Data (coursera-JHU) The courser is so fun and I wish I finish the Data Science specialization this year 2015.
+This repo is intended for submitting the Course Project for Getting and Cleaning Data (coursera-JHU).
+The course is so fun and I wish I finish the Data Science specialization this year 2015.

 Raw data
 --------
 We are accessing several raw data sources, as follows:
-- *features.txt* is the complete list of variables contained in the data files.
+- **features.txt** is the complete list of variables contained in the data files.
-- *activity_labels.txt* contains the six indexed types of activities.
+- **activity_labels.txt** contains the six indexed types of activities.
+- **X_train.txt** and **X_test.txt** contain, respectively, the features data for the training and test subjects.
-- *
+- **Y_train.txt
-* This too
-#

 Normal text
 # Bigger Text